Fri Mar 10 2017: Tokyo: Robots, Sushi and... Elvis?

 Everywhere you go, vending machines line the streets of Tokyo.
 It's rumoured that there are more vending machines than there are people in Japan.
 And there are a lot of people in Japan!

-However the machines outside convenience stores are strange.
+However the machines outside the konbini are strange.
 They sell the exact same product as inside the store.
 It seems that people would rather buy a soda or snacks from a vending machine (and pay a bit of a premium) than walk into the store and have to talk to the clerk.
 I saw many people doing exactly this and the store wasn't even closed!

 Japanese people are weird!